wp-plugins/quiz/readme.txt

 == Changelog ==

+= 1.3.1
+    * by SR 2015-04-13
+    * Restored 'comment_form' to comment_form hook for compatibility with older themes. (the_quiz will still only run once.)
+    * Removed call to deprecated function screen_icon()
+    * Code cleanup -- removed some unused functions

 = 1.3 =
     * by SR 2015-02-28
     * Now hooks quiz to 'comment_form_after_fields'.
 Removed JavaScript that (maybe) repositioned quiz.